 Please contact the Fisher Children's Center for additional information at (760) 725-0845.

 This program provides a drop off child watch for military families at the Camp Pendleton's Naval Hospital.
 Utilizing Austin's Play Room on the second floor, we provide child watch for families who have medical appointments.
 Adults may leave their children to be watched while attending their adult appointment.
+Availability is first-come, first-served.

 Hours of Operation: Monday-Thursday 0800-1530, Friday 0800-1400; closed for lunch 1200-1300.